nikolaiwarner/eliandnick.com/index.md

 layout: homepage
 title: Eli Riveire and Nick Warner are gettin' hitched.
 ---
 _Welcome!
 While perusing our lovesite, please enjoy the embedded playlist below, filled with some of our favorite Kentucky artists and music inspired by Kentucky.
-If you do not already use Spotify, you will need to download [it](http://www.spotify.com/) to listen, but it is free and awesome, so you should really have it anyway!_
+If you are not already a user, you will need to download [Spotify](http://www.spotify.com/) to listen, but it is free and awesome - you should really have it anyway!_

 <iframe src="https://embed.spotify.com/?uri=spotify:user:eliriveire:playlist:3dsWfGQ52I0sMD0rj7Yg1X" width="250" height="80" frameborder="0" allowtransparency="true">
 </iframe>